amyylin1/Drops_of_Jupyter/README.md

 ## Technologies Used
 ### Data Cleaning and Analysis
-Team we all need to edit here: Jupyter Notebook, and Python, Pandas will be used to clean the data and export to SQL.
-Pandas and SQL will be used to perform an exploratory analysis.
-Further analysis will be completed using Machine Learning and Tableau.
+The team used Jupyter Notebook, Python, Pandas and Numpy to extract, transform the data and load to SQL database.
+In this process we explored the data with the support of the data Summary and Codebook to translate the coded categorical data.
+Then using Tableau we visualized the data in a series of pie charts, and graphs.
+Further analysis was completed using Machine Learning and Logistic Regression.

 ### Database Storage
-Elina edit as needed: PGAdmin is the database we intend to use.
-We will import CSVs using Pandas and integrate with Tableau to display the data in a dashboard.
+PGAdmin is the database tool we have used.
+We imported cleaned and transformed CSVs using Pandas and integrated the data into our other analysis tools.
+PgAdmin4 can also be used to perform analysis.
+The images below include the ERD, which illustrates the structure of Database.
+Additionally, we have added an image to depict a join query that joins our tables so a user can compare socia-economic demographics along side an individual's health status.

 ![ERD](https://github.com/DaniliukK95/Drops_Of_Jupyter/blob/e1182de36d7d52bbcd8f819ee655abede02891bf/images/ERD_12_21_22.png)